Skip to content

 If employees don’t have access to a workplace to stock up on paper, envelopes, ink cartridges, etc then these costs need to be covered by an expense policy.

-Depending on the length of the time remote working policies are going to be in place, employers can also look at the relative costs of sending out office supplies to remote workers.
+Depending on how long the time remote working policies are going to be in place, employers can also look at the relative costs of sending out office supplies to remote workers.

 If an employee pays out additional heating and energy costs as a result of remote working, these should be reimbursed.
 These costs are only legitimate if they are over and above the normal running costs that would be incurred if the person was in the workplace.